WHO WE HELP

 STATS FOR SMILES

-In 2017, the Checkered Flag Foundation and founder Brad Keselowski partnered with Drs.
+The Checkered Flag Foundation and founder Brad Keselowski partnered with Drs.
 Matt and Megan Lineberger to offer free orthodontic care to a veteran or child of a veteran each time Keselowski finishes in the Top Three in a Monster Energy NASCAR Cup Series Race.
-Thanks to Keselowski’s on-track success, Drs.
-Lineberger have treated multiple veterans.
+Thanks to Keselowski’s on-track success, Lineberger Orthodontics has treated multiple veterans since the partnership began in 2016.